Magnitus-/exec-sql/README.md

 #Overview

-This is a library to execute SQL files in directories.
+This is a library to execute MySQL SQL files in directories.

 It is not meant to be executed directly on the command line, although it can be used as the basis to create command line utilities to deploy SQL.